CK-Yong/gaip-net/Readme.md

 antlr4 -Dlanguage=CSharp ./src/GoogleApiDesign.ApiUtilities/Grammar/Filter.g4 -o ./src/GoogleApiDesign.ApiUtilities/Antlr4 -visitor
 ```

-Also in the base of the project there is a script to this for you:
+Also in the base of the project there is a script to do this for you:

 ```bash
 ./build_grammar.sh